cyrildever/crumbl-exe/README.md

 ### Licence ###

-The use of the Crumbl&trade; executable or library for commercial purpose is subject to fees.
+The use of the Crumbl&trade; executable or library for commercial purpose is subject to fees for commercial purpose and to the respect of the [EULA](LICENSE.md) terms for everyone.
 All technologies are protected by patents owned by Edgewhere.
 Please [contact us](mailto:contact@edgehere.fr) to get further information.

 <hr />
-&copy; 2019-2020 Edgewhere SAS
+&copy; 2019-2020 Edgewhere SAS.
+All rights reserved.